estevao-souza/InstagramCloneProject/README.md

 - Authentication system: handles user authentication and authorization.
 - Middlewares: manage specific criteria and logic for each back-end route, such as validation, authentication and image upload.
 - Redux: used with services and slices to properly manage and handle API call states.
-- MongoDB: used to store all user and post data in a cloud-based NoSQL database.
+- MongoDB Atlas: used to store all user and post data in a cloud-based NoSQL database.
 - Local storage: used to store all profile and post images.

 ### Observations